• Issue Archive

 House-sitting

 "In the summer between my MFA and PhD, I housesat for a professorial couple from my graduate program in New Mexico.
 They had a beautiful house: nothing outrageous, just a nice two-bedroom-one-bathroom with a backyard.
 I loved it.
-The floor-to-ceiling windows in the living room overlooked the mountains and lavender in the front yard."Read the essay →Ants
+The floor-to-ceiling windows in the living room overlooked the mountains and lavender in the front yard."Read the essay →

 "You talked about the light